EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

       -n, --no-index, --no-save-index
                             Unless this flag is set, compare will save an index of the reference to quicken multiple calls.
+      -erm, --extended-refmap
+                            Flag.
+If set, the RefMap will also contain recall and precision statistics - not just the F1.
+      -upa, --use-prediction-alias
+                            Flag.
+If set, Mikado Compare will use the alias - rather than the transcript ID - to report the results for prediction transcripts in the TMAP and REFMAP files.
       -l LOG, --log LOG
       -v, --verbose
+      -z, --gzip            Flag.
+If set, TMAP and REFMAP files will be GZipped.
+      --processes PROCESSES

     Prediction and annotation files.:
       -r REFERENCE, --reference REFERENCE